MileHacker Logo

 Dietary Needs

-• Gluten-free and Allergen-aware Dining: For those with gluten-free needs or severe allergies, self-catering is the most reliable approach.
+• Gluten-free and Allergen-aware Dining: For those with gluten-free needs or severe allergies, self-catering is the most trustworthy approach.
 While restaurant staff may assist, options might be very limited.
 Always inform restaurant staff of severe allergies.

 Preparation Is